 To change currency, click on Settings in the left sidebar.
 When in the Workspace settings under the currency instead of “USD” type your own currency (e.g. GBP).
 If the system recognizes your currency, it will display that currency’s symbol in bar charts; if not, it will display what you’ve typed.

 Absolutely!
-You can try out all the Enterprise features (except for SSO, Custom subdomain and Control user account) for free for 7 days, no credit card required.
+You can try out all the extra features (except for SSO, Custom subdomain, Control user account, Audit log) for free for 7 days, no credit card required.

-To activate the free trial, log in to your Clockify account and click on this link OR go to Upgrade page and scroll down to Frequently Asked Questions, find the “Can I try it out first?” question, and click the trial link in the answer.
+To activate the free trial, log in to your Clockify account and click on this link OR click on the “Upgrade” button in the top right corner and then on the “Activate free trial now”.

-Free trial is available only in workspaces which never had extra features activated.
-If you can’t find the “Can I try it out first?” question, it means that particular workplace is no longer eligible for the free trial (you’ve either used it up, have a Plus subscription, or had a Plus/Premium subscription active in the past).
+Free trial is available only in workspaces that never had extra features activated.
+If you can’t find the “Activate free trial now” link, it means that particular workplace is no longer eligible for the free trial (you’ve either used it up, have a paid subscription, or had the subscription active in the past).

-If you wish to try out the Enterprise features but don’t see the free trial link, you can create a new workspace and activate the free trial there.
+If you still wish to try out the features but don’t see the free trial link, you can create a new workspace and activate the free trial there.

 If you wish to see entries in chronological order rather than grouped, you can turn the grouping off: